-Travel and Travel reimbursements: A Shared Responsibility
+Travel and Travel Reimbursements: A Shared Responsibility

-The University reimburses faculty, staff and students for approved travel and business expenses when incurred while conducting university business.
+The university reimburses faculty, staff, and students for approved travel and business expenses when incurred while conducting university business.

-Traveler responsibility.
-Persons traveling on behalf of the University should exercise good judgment with respect to incurring travel and entertainment expenses and are expected to spend funds prudently.
-When the traveler arranges travel plans, it is his/her responsibility to comply with the University’s policies governing travel costs and entertainment.
-(The traveler can find policy, for example, of what price guidelines to keep in mind when booking airfare.)
+Persons traveling on behalf of the university should exercise good judgment and are expected to spend funds prudently.
+It is the traveler’s responsibility to comply with the university’s policies governing travel costs and entertainment.
+An excellent resource for the traveler is the Johns Hopkins Travel Center.

 To see the listing of staff in the business unit of APSS, go to their contact page.

-Travel Advances are available to University faculty, staff and students who are active in the payroll system.
+Travel advances are available to university faculty, staff and students who are active in the payroll system.
 These cash advances are to be used for necessary expenditures that cannot be covered by other means.
-Travel Advances are not available to University Consultants or Independent Contractors.
+Travel advances are not available to university consultants or independent contractors.

-For the University policy on travel advances, both traveler and departmental travel administrator should consult Section AP-TRV-PR-02 Advances, of the JHU Policy and Procedures Manual.
+For the university policy on travel advances, both traveler and departmental travel administrator should consult Section AP-TRV-PR-02 Advances of the JHU Policy and Procedures Manual.